epam/headless-commerce-salesforce-accelerator/README.md

-# Salesforce Commerce Cloud Headless Accelerator #
+# Headless Commerce Accelerator for Salesforce Commerce Cloud #

 # General overview
 This implementation consists of 3 parts and divided into three folders: